KIRVINHU/VMTOPROXMOX/README.md

 ### Configure Target VM
 1. Go to the Proxmox web console interface, select a node, and click **Create VM**.
 2. Assign a unique VMID and name.
+(VMID 100)
 ![image](https://github.com/user-attachments/assets/8610ea7f-4fa6-443d-b2b5-ef9497ad1cbd)
 3. In the **OS** section, click **Do not use any media**.
 4. In the **System** section, keep that all options are set as default.